The wedding games at swedish weddings – the photographer’s best tips for fun times at the reception!

 THE SHOE GAME

-This is one of our most traditional and popular wedding games here in Sweden – there are only a handful weddings I’ve photographed where this game was not part of the reception!
-The premise is that the couple sits back to back and exchange one shoe with each other so that they have one of each.
-The toastmistress/toastmaster reads a series of statements, and the couple must hold up the shoe they think best fits the statement, often resulting in lots of laughs – especially from the guests who can see both answers.
+This is one of our most traditional and popular wedding games here in Sweden – there are actually only a handful of weddings that I’ve photographed where this game was not part of the reception!
+A very popular game in other words!
+The premise is that the couple sits on chairs back to back and exchange one shoe with each other so that they have one of each.
+The toastmadame/toastmaster reads a couple of statements and the couple must hold up the shoe they think best fits the statement often resulting in lots of laughs – especially from the guests who can see both of their answers.

-The timing for this game can vary from when the couple first arrives at the reception venue to late in the evening during the dinner.
-It’s also important that your toastmistress/toastmaster knows the boundaries to avoid making the statements too personal or revealing.
+The timing for this game can vary during the wedding dinner – it can be from when the couple first arrives at the reception venue to later in the evening during the dinner.
+It’s also important that your toastmadame/toastmaster knows your boundaries to avoid making the statements too personal or revealing.
+This should be a fun part of the evening, not a embarrassing one.

 THE BEST GROUP PHOTO

 This game is, of course, the wedding photographer’s favorite!
-Guests compete to take the best group photo, ideally following the seating arrangements!
+The guests compete to take the best group photo, ideally following the seating arrangements!
 Which table will win?!
 It becomes even more fun when the couple joins in the game.
-To add more fun, set up silly signs and costumes at your photo booth along with a box of funny hats, paper glasses, and other props.
-Check out My Perfect Day for props!
+To add more fun you can set up silly signs and costumes at your Photo booth along with a box of funny hats, paper glasses and other props.
 These can often be resold to other couples as long as they are in good condition.

 PHOTO COMPETITION FOR THE GUESTS

-This is another of my personal favorites, of course!
-Create a nice PDF with tips on various things that guests should document – like the best shoes, funniest face, coolest photo booth outfit, etc. Buy Instax cameras so guests don’t have to use their own phones; otherwise, you might miss getting the pictures when everyday life resumes.
-Available at places like Clas Ohlson, Elgiganten, and Scandinavian Photo!
-Several of my couples have used these and been satisfied, though I’ve only tested them occasionally, so I can’t guarantee the quality.
-Read more about them at Instax.
+This is another of my personal favorites!
+Create a PDF with tips on various things that guests should document – like the best shoes, funniest face, coolest Photo booth outfit etcetera.
+Buy some Instax cameras so that the guests don’t have to use their own phone, otherwise you might miss getting the pictures when everyday life resumes and your guests forget to upload their images.
+Several of my couples have used these and been satisfied.

-This game is an excellent complement to your booked wedding photographer.
-Some of my couples have chosen to use the mobile app Celebrate: share photo & video, which I find user-friendly.
-It’s also fun that several of my couples have added a few photos and a greeting during the honeymoon – a lovely way to include the guests. ♥ If you prefer to get the pictures digitally, the tip is to prepare your wedding guests from the start that the app exists – write it on your wedding website or in your invitation!
+This game is also an excellent complement to your booked wedding photographer who can´t be everywhere during the reception.
+Some of my couples have chosen to use the mobile app Celebrate: share photo & video, which I find very user-friendly.
+Several of my couples have actually added a few photos with a greeting during their honeymoon – a lovely way to include the guests. ♥ If you prefer to get the pictures digitally, the tip is to prepare your wedding guests from the start that this app exists – write it on your wedding website or in your invitation!

-It’s important for everyone involved to discuss whether this game is acceptable to play, as not everyone feels comfortable being touched in this way. ♥ Fundamentally, this is a traditional and very gender-segregated wedding game where the wedding guest chooses whether they want to participate.
+It’s important for everyone involved to discuss whether this game is acceptable to play at all as not everyone feels comfortable with being touched in this way. ♥ Fundamentally this is a traditional and very gender-segregated wedding game where the wedding guest luckily get to choose whether they want to participate or not.

-The idea is that when one partner leaves the wedding dinner (commonly during the first bathroom break), guests who identify as the same gender as the departing partner stand up and kiss the remaining partner.
-From my experience at weddings I’ve photographed, non-binary guests choose which partner to approach.
+The idea is that when one partner leaves the wedding dinner (commonly during the first bathroom break) all the guests who identify as the same gender as the departing partner go up to remaining partner and give them a kiss on the cheek.
+From my experience as a wedding photographer the guests that define themselves non-binary choose which partner to approach by themselves and regardless of the gender of the wedding couple.
+All of my queer couples have in fact opted out of this game.

-As long as everyone is on board, this can be a joyful moment.
-Because it has to happen quickly before the partner returns, the kisses can be somewhat haphazard, which can result in many funny pictures from your photographer.
-But as mentioned – communication is key!
-You can also opt for a variation where kisses are omitted (clearly communicated by the toastmistress/toastmaster) and replaced with hugs instead.
+As long as everyone is on board this can be a joyful moment and you´ll get some fun images with the guests.
+Since it has to happen quickly before the partner returns the kisses can be somewhat haphazard which can result in many funny pictures from your wedding photographer.
+But as I mentioned – communication is key!
+You can also opt for a variation where kisses are omitted (clearly communicated by the toastmadame/toastmaster) and replaced with hugs instead.

 HOW WELL DO THE COUPLE KNOW THEIR GUESTS?/COMMON DENOMINATOR

-The couple stands with their backs to a screen/sign where statements are displayed for them to guess.
-Guests who identify with the statement stand up, and the couple has to guess what the statement could be.
+The couple stands with their backs to a screen or a couple of big signs where statements are displayed for them to guess.
+All the guests who identify with the statement stand up and the couple has to guess what the statement could be.
 Examples of statements include ”You are shorter than NN,” ”You have children under 18,” or ”You were born in the 80s.”
-This game often generates a lot of laughs as the guests see the answer, but you should also consider how personal the couple wants to be.
-I’ve heard a lot while working at weddings, but not all statements have been appreciated by every couple.
+This game often generates a lot of laughs as the guests can see the answer, but this is one of those games that should be discussed when it comes to how personal the couple wants to be.
+I’ve heard a lot while working at weddings and not all statements have been appreciated by every couple.

-I recommend that the toastmistress/toastmaster create statements with varying levels of difficulty – it’s fun when the couple has to scratch their heads a bit and not solve it immediately, but they shouldn’t be too difficult to figure out.
+I recommend that the toastmadame/toastmaster create the statements with varying levels of difficulty – it’s fun when the couple has to scratch their heads a bit and not solve it immediately but they shouldn’t be too difficult to figure out either.
+Lagom is best as we say here in Sweden, ha ha!

 WHO IN THE COUPLE DOES IT APPLY TO?

-This wedding game can be fun either as a quiz during mingling or as a separate activity during the wedding dinner.
-Guests answer different questions and statements about the couple and guess which partner it applies to.
+This wedding game can be fun either as a quiz during the mingling or as a separate activity during the wedding dinner.
+The guests answer different questions and statements about the couple and guess which partner it applies to.
 Examples include ”Who loves to swim?” and ”What year did we start dating?”
-After the guests have answered everything, the couple goes through all the answers.
+After the guests have answered everything the couple goes through all the answers.
 A tip is to make the questions/statements have varying degrees of difficulty.
 One variation is that guests answer by table and compete against each other.
 Give fun and quirky prizes to the winners.

 EATING MARSHMALLOWS

-In this game, the couple has to stuff marshmallow after marshmallow into their mouths while clearly saying, ”I’m the one in charge!”
-Engage the guests, who decide after each marshmallow whether the couple has managed it and can add another one.
-The couple doesn’t actually eat the candy; they can spit it out once the game is over if they wish.
+In this game the couple has to stuff marshmallow after marshmallow into their mouths while clearly saying ”I’m the one in charge!”
+Engage the guests who after each marshmallow decides whether the couple has managed it and can add another one.
+The couple doesn’t actually eat the candy – they can spit it out once the game is over if they wish.

 THE MINGLING GAME